 A good way to think about facials is that they are like an exercise routine for your skin to keep it in top form.
 They are capable of stimulating the skin's renewal mechanisms and resurfacing skin texture; they are an important part of keeping your skin texture maximally youthful, hydrated and plump, and they also keep your skin color even.
 If you ask anyone who gets regular facials, they will tell you that their facials are a key to keeping their complexion looking its best.

-The benefits of a facial come from the ability of a well done professional facial to help stimulate cell turnover and your skin's renewal of collagen and substances into the deeper skin layers.
+The benefits of a facial come from the ability of a well-done professional facial to help stimulate cell turnover and your skin's renewal of collagen and substances into the deeper skin layers.
 This helps to build more elasticity and collagen over time.
 Facials can benefit scarring, wrinkles and crinkles and even improve deep hyperpigmentation.
 Soothing steps can be added to reduce redness for sensitive skin too.

 This tells others that you take good care of yourself.
 As a bonus, if you wear makeup, your facial will create an even palette for the perfect makeup application.

 What's the skinny on the facial process and why it works?

 When the epidermis becomes too laden with dead skin cells, the skin's appearance becomes dull and crepey-looking.
 It feels thick and gummy to the touch.
 It is also usually full of blackheads or whiteheads (otherwise, known as comedones) and clogged pores.
 As this layer thickens even more, products stop penetrating down into the layers of the skin.
 This means that elasticity and collagen productions slow down, and comedones grow even bigger so that they are visible even from a distance.

 Start at the bottom middle of the chin and spread the skin tight and look at it closely in a magnifying mirror with good light.
 You'll see either little pores that are clean and tight (a good sign) or you'll see what we call congestion - blackheads or whiteheads and pores filled with greasy black material.
-You may even be able to rub off a layer of gummy dead cells (not a good sign).
+You may even be able to rub off a layer of gummy dead cells (not a good sign). - Danielle, Clinical Aesthetician